-The Strategy identifies eight overarching objectives that serve as the framework for the recommendations:
+The Strategy identifies eight overarching themes that serve as the framework for the recommendations.
+Each theme contains a number of recommendations, with anticipated costs and timelines:

 - 1. Improve knowledge and mapping of natural features and functions - 2.
 Acquire and protect a network of habitat areas - 3.
 Enhance biodiversity during land use planning and development - 4.
 Enhance biodiversity on public lands - 5.
 Encourage biodiversity initiatives on private lands outside the development process - 6.
 Improve public understanding of biodiversity - 7.
 Enhance biodiversity on agricultural lands - 8.
 Monitor the state of biodiversity